chiaracaprasi/simple_shell/README.md

 ## 🤿 What is the C Shell?

 C Shell is a simple reproduction of the original UNIX shell in C. Same as the orginal shell, it's a program that takes commands by the user via the keyboard and gives them to the OS (operating system) to perform.
-To learn more about how the shell works, you can read our blog at [insert link]
+To learn more about how the shell works, you can read our blog at [here 🔗](https://medium.com/@chiaracaprasi/how-the-shell-works)

 This project has been created using **C Programming Language** and is part of Holberton School Australia curriculum.